ronancpl/HeavenMS/docs/feature_list.md

 * Automated support for Player NPCs and Hall of Fame.
 * Protected concurrently and improved the face expression system, guarding from trivial packet spam and exploits.
 * All upgradeable non-cash equipments in inventory with level & EXP information available for read by anyone, given proper visibility.
+* Further improved the existent minigame mechanics: remarkably checking out for no-item match requests, allowing different omok/matchcard match layouts and status update on the player matchbox tooltips.

 Cash & Items:

 * EXP/DROP/Cosmetic Coupons.
 * EXP/DROP coupons now appears as a buff effect when on active time.
+* Code coupons functional, with support for multiple items on the same code.
+* Merged unique ids for pets, rings and cash items, thus solving some cash shop inventory issues.
 * Great deal of cash items functional.
 * MapleTV mechanics stabilized and separated by world.
 * GMS-esque omok/match card drop chances.